Cairo-in-a-jar/.github/profile/README.md

 # Cairo In A Jar
-## A cross-platform GUI-toolkit using Cairo library for java.
+## A cross-platform GUI-toolkit for java using Cairo library.
 ![new_blue_textArtboard 1@4x](https://user-images.githubusercontent.com/27156342/178054701-2ebd523c-6c48-45dd-b3b4-9471ae30a952.png)